vedprakash-m/carpool/COMPREHENSIVE_PROJECT_REVIEW.md

 ## Conclusion

-The VCarpool project demonstrates excellent backend engineering practices but has critical gaps in frontend testing and local validation.
+The Carpool project demonstrates excellent backend engineering practices but has critical gaps in frontend testing and local validation.
 The authentication system, while secure, would benefit significantly from migration to Microsoft Entra External ID for long-term maintainability and user experience.

 **Priority Order:**